bootstrapworld/curriculum/lessons/inequalities1-simple/langs/en-us/slides.md

 {layout="LaunchC"}
 # Introducing Inequalities

-If your list of 8 values doesn't include an equal number of solutions and non-solutions there will be an unequal distribution of red and green dots and you will get an error message encouraging you to adjust their list.
+If your list of 8 values doesn't include an equal number of solutions and non-solutions, you’ll get an error message encouraging you to adjust the list.

 @image{images/not-quite.png, "A picture of an inequality displayed on a number line, with five red dots and only three green dots"}{width="550"}